-Professor: vacant (Chair) Instructor: C. Metcalf, B. Oleis Director of Flight Operations: C. Cooper Chief Flight Instructor: J. Saia Assistant Chief Flight Instructors: R. Glasgow, E. McClure Part-time Instructors: J. Clark (662) 846-4205
+Associate Professor: J. Clark (Chair) Instructors: C. Metcalf, B. Oleis Director of Flight Operations: C. Cooper Chief Flight Instructor: J. Saia Assistant Chief Flight Instructors: R. Glasgow, E. McClure Part-time Instructors: C. Prather, S. Washington (662) 846-4205

 The objective of the Department of Commercial Aviation is to prepare students for a variety of opportunities in the aviation industry: the airlines, aircraft manufacturing, airport management, air traffic control, and military aviation.
 Graduates of this program would serve as members of flight crews, air traffic control specialists, and executives with supervisory and managerial responsibilities at all levels.